anuragparida/BassaExtension/README.md

 Making the best use of internet's bandwidth by detecting traffic through Bassa's algorithms on a browser extension

 ## What is BassaExtension?
-BassaExtension is an add on feature inspired by [Bassa - A SCoRe's repository](https://github.com/scorelab/Bassa) which can be installed on browsers with just a few clicks.
+BassaExtension is a chrome add on feature inspired by [Bassa - A SCoRe's repository](https://github.com/scorelab/Bassa) which can be installed on browsers with just a few clicks.
 So you no longer have to specifically setup, install and open an application if you're just looking for an appropriate time to complete your downloads.

 ![webp net-resizeimage](https://user-images.githubusercontent.com/29266591/50281689-4c0bbb00-0476-11e9-8d99-8cee7bd3bffe.png)